 63. Protection from liability

-(1) No act, matter or thing done or omitted to be done in good faith by the Minister or by the Commissioner of Health, or by the Advisory Committee or by any member thereof or by the secretary or any other officer thereof, or by any authorised officer, in the administration or intended administration of this Act, or in the exercise or performance or intended exercise or performance of any of his or its powers, functions or duties under this Act, shall subject the Minister or the Commissioner of Health, or the Advisory Committee or any member or the secretary or other officer thereof, or any authorised officer, to any liability in respect thereof.
+(1) No act, matter or thing done or omitted to be done in good faith by the Minister or by the CEO, or by the Advisory Committee or by any member thereof or by the secretary or any other officer thereof, or by any authorised officer, in the administration or intended administration of this Act, or in the exercise or performance or intended exercise or performance of any of his or its powers, functions or duties under this Act, shall subject the Minister or the CEO, or the Advisory Committee or any member or the secretary or other officer thereof, or any authorised officer, to any liability in respect thereof.

 [(2) repealed]

 [Section 63 amended by No. 28 of 1984 s.
 92; No. 12 of 1994 s.
 10; No. 48 of 1995 s.
-36.]
+36; No. 28 of 2006 s.
+282.]

 64. Regulations